Fkzo-Arctan/QCALVIEW/README.md

 ## Licence

-QCALVIEW is licensed under the **GNU GPL v3.0 or later**.
+QCALVIEW is licensed under the [GNU GPL v3.0 or later](LICENSE).
 Copyright © 2026 Fabrice Kerzerho — ArcTan°.

-Redistributions should retain the applicable attribution described in `NOTICE`.
+Redistributions should retain the applicable attribution described in [NOTICE](NOTICE).
 QCALVIEW, ArcTan° and their associated logos/visual identity are not licensed for unrestricted branding use under the GPL.
-See `TRADEMARKS.md`.
+See [trademark policy](TRADEMARKS.md).